imoutsatsos/uno-choice-plugin/README.md

 ### Behavior

-Similarly to Active Choices Parameter above:
+Similar to Active Choices Parameter above:

 - Active Choices Reactive and Reactive Reference parameters dynamically generate value options for a build parameter using a Groovy script or a Scriptler script

-In addition:
+Furthermore:

 - Active Choices Reactive and Reactive Reference parameters can be **dynamically updated**(cascade update) when the value of other job UI control(s) change(s)